Submit homework assignments here. By submitting homework, you certify that your solution represents your own work.

-- Homework must be submitted electronically via as a zip file containing:
+- Homework must be submitted electronically using the uploader above.

-- A separate Jupyter notebook for each homework problem.
+- Submit a separate Jupyter notebook for each homework problem.

 - Any supporting python scripts that the notebook relies on to run or images that the notebook loads, etc.